 Established in 1914, the Byzantine and Christian Museum in Athens is dedicated to the Early Christian, Byzantine and Medieval religious items.

 Recognized as one of the most important museums of its style in the world, the Numismatic Museum of Athens has 500,000 objects.

-The Museum of Greek Folk Musical Instruments in Athens exposes nearly 1,200 curious instruments that show the development of music in Greece in the past 5,000 years.
+The Museum of Greek Folk Musical Instruments in Athens exposes nearly 1,200 instruments that show the development of Greek music in the past 5,000 years.